An Intensive 10-day

 - Foreign Currency Borrowing

-- IFRS 6: Exploration for and Evaluation of Mineral Assets
+- IFRS 6: Exploration for and Evaluation of Mineral Assets and the Accounting Approaches

 - IFRS 10: Consolidated Financial Statements